 Messrs.
-Neal and Jenkins have been designated by the Compensation Committee as participants under the Company's Executive Employment Security Policy (the "Policy").
+Neal and Jenkins have been designated by the Committee as participants under the Company's Executive Employment Security Policy (the "Policy").
 The Policy provides that if within three years of a "change of control" of the Company, as defined in the Policy, the employment of an officer is terminated for reasons other than cause, death, disability, normal retirement at or after age 65 or voluntary resignation (except for resignation following a reduction in status or compensation), the officer will be entitled to receive, for a period of one, two or three years, depending on length of service (but in no event after the officer's 65th birthday), monthly termination indemnity payments equal to one-twelfth of the highest annual compensation (salary plus bonus) paid to such officer within the previous three years.
 During this period the officer and his spouse are entitled to the benefits provided under the Company's then existing life, accident, medical and dental insurance plans, reduced to the extent they are provided by another employer or under another group plan, and to the benefit of continued accrual of benefits provided under the Company's Retirement Plan.
 During this period the officer must use his best efforts to secure new employment, and termination indemnity payments will be reduced by half the amount of any compensation he receives from new employment.
 Messrs.
-Caldwell and Thompson have been designated by the Compensation Committee as participants under the Company's new Executive Employment Security Policy adopted by the Company in 1985.
+Caldwell and Thompson have been designated by the Committee as participants under the Company's 1985 Executive Employment Security Policy.
 This policy is in all respects identical to the Policy except that it prohibits participants from receiving termination compensation in excess of an amount which would subject such compensation to the excise tax provided in Section 4999 of the Code.

-Section 16(a) of the 1934 Act requires the Company's officers and directors, and persons who own more than ten percent of a registered class of the Company's equity securities (collectively, "Insiders"), to file initial reports of ownership and reports of changes in ownership with the Securities and Exchange Commission (the "SEC") and the New York Stock Exchange.
+Section 16(a) of the Securities Exchange Act of 1934, as amended (the "1934 Act") requires the Company's officers and directors, and persons who own more than ten percent of a registered class of the Company's equity securities (collectively, "Insiders"), to file initial reports of ownership and reports of changes in ownership with the Securities and Exchange Commission (the "SEC") and the New York Stock Exchange.
 Insiders are required by SEC regulations to furnish the Company with copies of all Section 16(a) forms they file.
-To the Company's knowledge, based solely on its review of the copies of such reports furnished to the Company and written representations from certain Insiders that no other reports were required for such Insiders, the Company believes that, during the 1993 fiscal year, all Section 16(a) filing requirements applicable to Insiders were complied with, except that one report, covering two transactions, was filed late by Mr. Wayne H. Smith.
+To the Company's knowledge, based solely on its review of the copies of such reports furnished to the Company and written representations from certain Insiders that no other reports were required for such Insiders, the Company believes that, during the 1995 fiscal year, all Section 16(a) filing requirements applicable to Insiders were complied with, except that one report, covering one transaction, was filed late by Susan B. Garelli.

-REPORT OF COMPENSATION COMMITTEE
+REPORT OF COMPENSATION AND EXECUTIVE PERSONNEL COMMITTEE ON EXECUTIVE COMPENSATION